metarank/metarank/doc/guide/search/cross-encoders.md

 We will use an [Amazon ESCI](https://github.com/amazon-science/esci-data) e-commerce dataset as a toy but realistic example: it has 1.7M real products that we can easily query with Elasticsearch.
 You can download the JSON-encoded version here: [https://github.com/shuttie/esci-s](https://github.com/shuttie/esci-s).

-Assuming that you have ElasticSearch service running on `http://localhost:9200`, you can import the complete dataset with the following Python script:
+Assuming that you have Elasticsearch service running on `http://localhost:9200`, you can import the complete dataset with the following Python script:
 ```python
 import json
 from elasticsearch import Elasticsearch